-Choosing the right pad printing ink is key to successfully complete a pad printing job.
-To buy the right printing ink you ought to consider several factors.
+Choosing the right pad printing ink is the key to successfully completing a pad printing job.
+To buy the right printing ink, you ought to consider several factors.
 But first, let us explore the components of pad printing ink.

-• Resin: Resin is critical to the functionality of an ink.
-It impacts inks characteristics of a finished ink.
+Resin is essential to an ink’s functionality.
+It impacts the ink characteristics of a finished ink.
 This includes gloss, adhesion, ink flow, and can also help disperse pigment.

-• Solvent: Used as the dissolve vehicle for resin and the pigment.
-The solvent also controls the inks viscosity and aids to transport and drying of the ink.
-The solvent eventually evaporates, leaving the inks solids as the print.
-The solvent is also added during printing to alter inks viscosity.
-The speed of the added solvent additionally impacts inks pot-life.
+Solvent: A dissolving vehicle for resin and pigment.
+The solvent also controls the ink’s viscosity and aids in the transport and drying of the ink.
+The solvent eventually evaporates, leaving the ink solids as the print.
+The solvent is also added during printing to alter the ink’s viscosity.
+The speed of the added solvent additionally impacts the ink pot life.

-3: Finish type is another important factor to consider when choosing an ink.
-Some applications call for matte finish, while other call for a glossy finish.
+Some applications call for a matte finish, while others call for a glossy finish.
 The SE silicone inks have a high gloss finish.
-This is not the case with ST Series inks for soft touch which have a matte finish.
-On the other hand, MG screen and pad printing inks can be altered from gloss to satin to matte finish.
+This is not the case with ST Series inks for tagless printing and other rubber applications.
+The ST pad printing inks have a matte finish.
+Natron inks for glass, on the other hand, can be changed from a gloss to a satin to a matte finish.